openelb/website/content/en/blog/porterlb-boosts-kubernetes-on-bare-metal.md

 ---
-title: "PorterLB: Boosts Kubernetes on Bare Metal"
-linkTitle: "PorterLB: Boosts Kubernetes on Bare Metal"
+title: "PorterLB for Bare-Metal Kubernetes: Cloud Native, Elegant, and Flexible"
+linkTitle: "PorterLB for Bare-Metal Kubernetes: Cloud Native, Elegant, and Flexible"
+description: Use PorterLB to expose applications in bare-metal Kubernetes clusters.
+keywords: PorterLB, Bare Metal, Kubernetes, KubeSphere, Load Balancer, Cloud Native
 date: 2021-02-25
 weight: 100000
 ---

 Applications deployed on Kubernetes are usually exposed by using LoadBalancer Services, which rely heavily on load balancer implementations provided by cloud vendors.
-For applications deployed on bare-metal Kubernetes clusters, where cloud-based load balancer implementations are unavailable, Kubernetes has yet to provide a viable LoadBalancer solution.
+For applications deployed in bare-metal Kubernetes clusters, where cloud-based load balancer implementations are unavailable, Kubernetes has yet to provide a viable LoadBalancer solution.

 PorterLB well addresses this problem.
 As a sub-project of [KubeSphere](https://kubesphere.io/), PorterLB boosts application containerization in bare-metal Kubernetes environments, and complements the KubeSphere ecosystem in the bare-metal field.